luciusmagn/lambdas-and-logos/book.typ

 #endregion
 ```

-Even in languages without built-in folding support, you can usually achieve similar results with comments that your editor recognizes.
-Emacs users like me often
+Even in languages without built-in folding support, you can usually achieve similar results with comments that your
-employ `outline-minor-mode`, which can fold sections based on comment patterns or indentation.
-Vim, Neovim, Helix, and Kakoune all offer folding
+editor recognizes.
+Emacs users like me often employ `outline-minor-mode`, which can fold sections based on comment
+patterns or indentation.
+Vim, Neovim, Helix, and Kakoune all offer folding capabilities that can be configured to work
-capabilities that can be configured to work with your language of choice.
+with your language of choice.
+Every single IDE you can think of has it.

 Speaking of Forth, an interesting stack-based language from the 1970s, it took a unique approach to file organization.
 Forth's philosophy was extreme
 simplicity and directness, with a focus on small, composable "words" (functions).
 A well-written Forth file resembles a progressive revealing of a vocabulary,